laravel-ready/theme-manager/README.md

   - `@svg('chevron-down', 'mx-auto', 'fill: green; top: 20px; position: relative;')`

-The above asset paths `css`, `js`, `html` are not reserved or any custom paths are depends to your theme `webpack.mix.js` and design approach.
+The above asset paths `css`, `js`, `html` are not reserved or any custom paths are depends to your theme `webpack.mix.js` configs and design approach.

+⚠️ Published theme specific assets must be in `project-folder/src/public/theme/{group-alias}/{theme-alias}/` folder because Theme Manager uses this path for directives.